tusharbhutt/Endless-Nodes/changlelog.md

+July 25/25, V1.5: Adds the Node Spawner to create multiple nodes at once,and a node minimap

-July 19/26, V1.3: INtroducing the  Endless Fontifier, a javascript file that adds allows the user to change font sizes and fonts for various text elements on the ComfyUI interface.
+July 19/25, V1.3: Introducing the  Endless Fontifier, a javascript file that adds allows the user to change font sizes and fonts for various text elements on the ComfyUI interface.

 July 8/25, V1.2.5: Fixed bug in Image Saver that forced a connection for prompts.
 That is now optional